mouthful-of-wasps/pyt/readme.md

-Work done while reading 978-1-7185-0132-4 trying to learn python. while working og git and github understanding
+Work done while reading 978-1-7185-0132-4 trying to learn python.

+At the same time  working on git and github understanding.